votroto/SemialgebraicGamesCVUT.jl/README.md

 # SemialgebraicGames.jl
-Solver for two-player zero-sum polynomial games on semialgebraic sets.
-Contrary to the repository name, this package is called `SemialgebraicGames`.
+`SemialgebraicGames.jl` is a solver for two-player zero-sum polynomial games on semialgebraic sets.
+It also includes DSOS and SDSOS optimization capabilities, along with an iterative change-of-basis algorithm.
+Contrary to the repository name, this package is called `SemialgebraicGames.jl`.

 > Tip: Julia is "fast" is its own _unique_ way, though you may want to keep a book nearby, just in case...
 ## To add